emotional-cities/pluma-experiments/Workflows/ProtocolOutdoor.md

 - [ ] Fit everything inside minus batteries

 ### Accessories
 - [ ] Ipad or equivalent tablet to remote in the computer.
 - [ ] Access to the Internet, possible solutions:
-   - [ ] **Backpack computer acting as an access point sharing the internect connection from a 3rd party phone**.
+   - [ ] **Backpack computer acting as an access point sharing the internet connection from a 3rd party phone**.
-   - [ ] Pupil labs phone pprovidingg access point and connected to the Internet by using simd data card.
+   - [ ] Pupil labs phone providing access point and connected to the Internet by using simd data card.
    - [ ] Access point with simd data card where pupil labs and Ipad connect by wifi and backpack connect by ethernet.
 May also be a USB 5g
  - [ ] Zip ties.
- - [ ] Multitool.
+ - [ ] Multi-tool.

 ## Setup before going on site
-- [ ] Bateries
+- [ ] Batteries
    - [ ] charge backpack computer
-   - [ ] charge batery packs.
+   - [ ] charge battery packs.
-   - [ ] charge enubio NE
+   - [ ] charge Enobio NE
-   - [ ] Charge pupil labs smartphone
+   - [ ] Charge Pupil Labs smartphone
-   - [ ] Check (change?) mic batery.
+   - [ ] Check (change?) mic battery.
-   - [ ] Charge empatica
+   - [ ] Charge Empatica
 - [ ] pupil labs
-   - [ ] tape side camera camera to pupil glasees temple arm.
+   - [ ] tape side camera camera to Pupil glasses temple arm.
-   - [ ] check camera expusure auto
+   - [ ] check camera exposure auto

 ## Setup
 - [ ] Turn on equipment, check networks
 - [ ] Empatica:
-   - [ ] Turn on empatica
+   - [ ] Turn on Empatica
    - [ ] Turn on E4 streaming server
    - [ ] check if paired on E4 streaming server
    - [ ] Fit wristband tight